-Interviewer: What would you advise a person who wants to have a healthier online life?
+Interviewer: What would you advise a teenager who wants to have a healthier online life?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «School events and activities».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “School activities”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two types of school events/ activities;
+- mention the advantages (1–2) of the two school activities;

-- mention the disadvantages (1–2) of the two types of school events/ activities;
+- mention the disadvantages (1–2) of the two school activities;

-- express your opinion on the subject of the project – what events/ activities you preferred to participate in as a school student and why.
+- express your opinion on the subject of the project – what school activity (or activities) you preferred to participate in and why.